ebird/auk/README.md

 ### Cleaning

-Some rows in the eBird Basic Dataset (EBD) may have an incorrect number of columns and the dataset has an extra blank column at the end.
+Some rows in the eBird Basic Dataset (EBD) may have an incorrect number of columns, typically from problematic characters in the comments fields, and the dataset has an extra blank column at the end.
 The function `auk_clean()` drops these erroneous records and removes the blank column.

 ``` r
 library(auk)